MediogreCoder/SunnyBar/README.md

 Register as a new user, input your name, password, and city.
 Login to validate your registration...
 Enjoy your SunnyScore and meet SunnyBoi.

-Navgiate to All Cities to view other Major Cities and their Sunnscore.
+Navgiate to All Cities to view other Major Cities and their Sunnyscore.

 # Full CRUD